 In addition to the traumatic effects of homelessness and poverty, every APC household has at least one adult member that has a permanent physical or mental disability.
 APC’s core services of responsive property management and on-site case management and counseling provide residents with the resources to address issues that have been a barrier to stability.
 For the last three years, 100% of new APC residents have remained housed after six-months; an important benchmark for future housing stability.

 - 200 units of housing over 34 acres at Alameda Point, the site of the former Alameda Naval Air Station

-- 500 individuals including more than 300 children and youth
+- Over 350 individuals including 200 children and youth

 - 100% of children are eligible for free and reduced school lunch

 - 51% of adult residents have been victims of domestic violence